Ayommy16/LITA_CAPSTONE_PROJECT_1/README.md

 - The dataset is organized in a table format in Excel to facilitate analysis.
 - All relevant data types (e.g., dates, numbers) are formatted appropriately.

 ### 2. Explorative Data Analysis
+This involved the exploration of Data to answer some questions on the Data such as:
 - What is the overall total sales by products, region, and months
 - What is the average sales per product and total revenue by region?

 ### 3. Creating Pivot Tables
 Pivot tables were created to summarize sales data effectively.
 The following pivot tables were generated: